mike-ward/mike-ward.github.io/_posts/2008-08-13-deskview---changes-your-desktop-icons-from-large-to-small.md

 ---
 layout: post
-title:  Deskview - Changes your desktop icons from large to small
+title: 'Deskview - Changes your desktop icons from large to small'
 ---
 When it comes to computer desktops, most people fall into two categories.
 Those who keep their desktops virtually clear of any icons, and those who throw icons on it like a toxic waste dump.
 I fall into the later category.